-The "Access to Fishing" sites loaned fishing tackle equipment ~8,300 from 37 loaner sites in the suburban area outside Chicago city limits.
+The "Access to Fishing" sites loaned fishing tackle equipment ~has roughly 37 loaner sites in the suburban area outside Chicago city limits.
 Loaner locations are shown in the index at the end of this report.

 NORTHWESTERN ILLINOIS URBAN FISHING PROGRAM